ZipCodeCore/BlueJ.DreamHouseDrawing/README.md

 `Project -> Open Project...` to find your `dev/FirstLab-Shapes` folder.
 Open `Shapes` there. (and the same is for `Picture`).

-Running your code via TESTS is crucial.
+Running your code via **TESTS** *is crucial*.
 Note carefully the instructions on how to run your code in the PictureTest class.
 This is the way professionals do it.

 Be sure to

-* Read this file carefully.
+* **Read this file carefully.**
-* For the first section of the lab, open the BlueJ project file Shapes/project.bluej from Finder.
+* For the first section of the lab, open the BlueJ project file Shapes/project.bluej from Finder
+* the README.TXT file in Shapes/README.TXT
+* notice how the README follows what was lectured
 * For the second section, use Picture/package.bluej
+* the README.TXT file in Picture/README.TXT
 * Use the TestDraw method in the PictureTest class to run the various tries at your house drawing
 * Edit the draw() method in Picture class to get the drawing instructions right